Center for Black Equity: Founding

-The IFBP organization decided that their brand was not aligning with their mission and services that had and is still growing today.
+The IFBP organization decided that its brand was not aligning with their mission and services that had and is still growing today.
 On July 28, 2012, the board of IFBP decided to change the brand from International Federation of Black Pride to Center for Black Equity (CBE).

 As IFBP

 The International Federation of Black Prides was organized during D.C.
 Black Pride of May 1999 by a coalition of Black Pride organizers representing Chicago, North Carolina, New York City, Atlanta, Detroit, Minneapolis, and Washington, DC.
 The coalition saw a need to organize the twenty plus Black Prides in the United States and abroad for the purpose of developing sponsorship strategies, providing technical assistance, networking, mentoring, and supporting one another.
 IFBP acquired its IRS 501(c)(3) non-profit status in November 2004.

 Importance

 The Center for Black Equity serves as a beneficial tool for Black LGBT persons who deal with the duality of being black and LGBT.
 CBE is the only organization in the world strictly focused on the Black LGBT experience.
 The disproportionate effect of HIV/AIDS on the black LGBT community compared to their white counterparts serves as a driving force within CBE.
 The Black LGBT community also face work discrimination, issues in housing opportunity, and lack of medical access more than White LGBT persons.

 The CBE intentionally networks with CBOs (Community Based Organizations) to reach to the Black LGBT community to do health screenings, and they assist in connecting them to care and making sure they stay in care.
 This support system is an integral part in the Black LGBT community that is disproportionately affected by HIV/AIDS.
 Black gay and bisexual men account for the highest number of HIV/AIDS cases in the United States.